tyrumus/dotfiles-old/README.md

 - Conky for LAN info
 - Either rofi launcher or custom compact launcher
 - Quite a few keyboard shortcuts
+- Volume indicator appears in (middle or corner?) of screen when media volume buttons are pressed.
+Also show current song and audio visualizer.

 I want this new setup to be very feature-filled